 What You’ll Learn

-Private secondary market volume reached record heights in 2024, driven by increased liquidity needs, strong capital availability, and narrowing bid-ask spreads that reflect the perceived quality of underlying assets.
+Private secondary market volume reached record heights in the first half of 2025, driven by increased liquidity needs, strong capital availability, and narrowing bid-ask spreads that reflect the perceived quality of underlying assets.

-LP-led secondaries made up most of the overall global volume, but GP-led transactions also had a big year, as sponsors sought liquidity solutions like single-asset and multi-asset continuation vehicles.
+Limited partner (LP)-led secondaries made up most of the overall global volume, but general partner (GP)-led transactions also had a big year, as sponsors sought liquidity solutions like single-asset and multi-asset continuation vehicles.

 Average LP-led secondary pricing rose, reflecting improved market confidence, a skew towards younger vintages and more established portfolio companies, and increased demand from secondary buyers.